nielsenjared/nielsenjared.github.io/content/blog/humble/index.md

 ---
 title: 'How to Be Humble: A Guide for Avoiding Illusions of Competence'
-date: '2022-10-22'
+date: '2023-02-10'
-description: To succeed in software development, it’s important to maintain your humility and avoid illusions of competence.
+description: It's easy to fall into the trap of overestimating our abilities and humbling when we discover we were misled.
+In this article, you will learn strategies for avoiding illusions of competence.
-keywords: ['dunning-kruger effect', 'illusions of competence', 'humility']
+keywords: ['dunning-kruger effect', 'illusions of competence', 'humility', 'humble']
 subject_line: “The way you focus your intelligence is more important than how much intelligence you have.”

 ---